biowdl/biowdl.github.io/index.md

 - **Multi-Sample**: Pipelines or workflows which can be run for a multiple samples at the same time and perform inter-sample operations.
 These are production ready.
-- **Single-Sample Experimental**: Experimental (not production ready) Single-Sample pipelines and workflows.
+- **Single-Sample InDevelopment**: Single-Sample pipelines and workflows which are still in development.
-- **Multi-Sample Experimental**: Experimental (not production ready) Multi-Sample pipelines and workflows.
+- **Multi-Sample InDevelopment**: Multi-Sample pipelines and workflows which are still in development.
 - **Other**: Repositories which contain something other than workflows or pipelines.